 BOBs should always be packed and ready to go, so that if you need to leave your home with only a moment’s notice, you have enough of the right supplies to survive in a wide range of situations.

-This guide is about picking the best bug out bag itself, not the pieces that go inside (see our emergency preparedness checklist).
+This guide is about picking the best bug out bag itself, not the pieces that go inside (see our emergency preparedness checklist for the bag’s contents).

 We’ve spent more than 30 hours of research over 10 years of building bug out bags.
 We’ve tested at least a dozen bags in person and used them on practice runs or during normal hiking and camping.
 While we’re doing deeper field testing on a wide range of backpacks and will update this review when it’s ready, here’s some quick info and recommendations to get you started.